311 Boyz: Origin of name

 CBS News speculated that the name might be a coded reference to the Ku Klux Klan: K is the 11th letter of the alphabet, and there are 3 in "KKK".

 Criticism

 Some research argues that the 311 Boyz phenomenon fits into Stanley Cohen's definition of a media-induced moral panic, with specific reference to The Las Vegas Review-Journal's newspaper coverage of the 311 Boyz incidents.
 Excessive amounts of highly critical coverage by The Las Vegas Review-Journal may have created the appearance of an imminent danger to the community where little existed.
 High school boys involved in a violent altercation were presented by news coverage as a unique youth phenomenon and a dangerous new type of gang, one that was savagely and randomly attacking community members.
 The coverage seems to have employed the classic myth of the violent teen, similar to the mods and rockers, as well as a deviancy amplification spiral.

-Those with inside information claim the 311 Boyz weren't a gang and instead were more like a "party crew."
-They were High School boys who attended High School parties where alcohol was present and would get rowdy.
-The Review Journal (RJ) attempting to sell newspapers and certain Las Vegas Metropolitan Police Department Detectives used the panic the RJ caused within the North West area of Las Vegas to rise up in rank and standing within the department despite knowing full well that these were drunk rowdy High School kids who threw a rock at a car windshield without thinking about the kind of damage it could cause.
-It should be noted the 311 Boyz are not and were never a street gang.
-There was no leader, structure or initiation.
-If you know a popular male student in the 2003 era of Centennial High School then chances are you also know a one time member of the teen party crew "311 Boyz."
-90% of them ended up becoming productive members of society who in High School was thinking about having fun and getting the pretty girl's phone number and had zero thought about committing random acts of violence or terrorizing a community like the RJ claims.